Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Recent Wi-Fi Features

 The use of \ac{ML} solutions to tackle the \ac{SR} problem has raised some attention in recent years.
-Most of the works implement \ac{RL} techniques for learning the best configuration for each \ac{ML} agent-empowered \ac{AP} on-line.
-Q-learning is used in \cite{timmers2009spatial,yin2019learning}, and \acp{MAB} are used in \cite{wilhelmi2017implications,wilhelmi2019collaborative,wilhelmi2019potential,lopez2019combining,nguyen2016enhancing}.
-All these papers share the concept of multiple agents that either do not share information or only share partial information (i.e., the action performed and the obtained reward) and learn by interacting through the environment.
-As shown in the referred papers, in multi-agent scenarios where the agents compete with each other without collaborating, convergence may be hard or impossible to achieve.
-There are also papers using \ac{SL} techniques, such as \acp{NN} \cite{ak2020fsc,jamil2016novel}, to help with the selection of proper \ac{SR} parameters (transmission power and sensitivity levels) given the characteristics of the scenario are known.
+Most of the works implement \ac{RL} techniques for learning the best configuration for each \ac{ML} agent-empowered \ac{AP} online.
+Popular methods include Q-learning \cite{timmers2009spatial,yin2019learning} and \acp{MAB} \cite{wilhelmi2017implications,wilhelmi2019collaborative,wilhelmi2019potential,lopez2019combining,nguyen2016enhancing}.
+All these papers share the concept of multiple agents that either do not share information or they share it only partially (i.e., the action performed and the obtained reward) and learn by interacting through the environment.
+The results show that in multi-agent scenarios where the agents compete with each other without collaborating, convergence may be hard or impossible to achieve.
+There are also papers using \ac{SL} techniques, such as \acp{NN} \cite{ak2020fsc,jamil2016novel}, to select proper \ac{SR} parameters (transmission power and sensitivity levels) given that the characteristics of the scenario are known.

-In the following, we overview some of these papers, as they are illustrative to understand how \ac{ML} can be used to improve \ac{SR} operation in \mbox{WiFi}. \textcite{timmers2009spatial} use a Q-learning algorithm to optimize power, transmission rate, and \ac{CCA}.
+In the following, we overview some of these papers, as they are illustrative to understand how \ac{ML} can improve \ac{SR} operation in \mbox{Wi-Fi}. \textcite{timmers2009spatial} use a Q-learning algorithm to optimize power, transmission rate, and \ac{CCA}.
 States are defined as a combination of transmission power, interference, and the \ac{MCS} used, and actions consist of changing the transmission power and \ac{MCS}.
-Agents are placed at every device and act selfishly.
-Q-learning is also used in \cite{yin2019learning} to improve the 802.11ax's spatial reuse mechanism.
-In this case, the considered Q-learning solution aims to learn the best decision (i.e., transmit concurrently or wait) given the agent knows the current interferers.
-Interestingly, the authors also consider non-stationary scenarios and tackle that situation by increasing the learning rate of the less-chosen actions, which results in a rapid adaptation to the environmental changes.
+Agents are placed at every device and act selfishly. \textcite{yin2019learning} use Q-learning to improve 802.11ax's \ac{SR} mechanism: the agent learns the best decision (i.e., transmit concurrently or wait) assuming knowledge of current interferers.
+For non-stationary scenarios, the learning rate of the less frequently chosen actions is increased to ensure rapid adaptation to environmental changes.